 Cross-State Air Pollution Rule.
-The Clean Air Interstate Rule ("CAIR"), finalized in 2005, implemented reductions in Sulfur Dioxide ("SO2") and Nitrogen Oxide ("NOX") emissions in 28 states, including Missouri.
-In July 2011, the EPA finalized the Cross-State Air Pollution Rule ("CSAPR") to replace the CAIR controls for SO2 and NOx emissions in 23 states, including Missouri.
+The Clean Air Interstate Rule ("CAIR"), finalized in 2005, implemented reductions in Sulfur Dioxide ("SO2") and Nitrogen Oxide ("NO_X") emissions in 28 states, including Missouri.
+In July 2011, the EPA finalized the Cross-State Air Pollution Rule ("CSAPR") to replace the CAIR controls for SO2 and NO_X emissions in 23 states, including Missouri.
 CSAPR also covers fine particulate matter.
 CSAPR is based on a market-based cap-and-trade program similar to CAIR.
 CSAPR only covers individual electric generating units with an output greater than 25 megawatts.

-In December 2011, the D.C.
-Circuit Court of Appeals stayed implementation of CSAPR on procedural grounds.
-In August 2012, the D.C.
-Circuit Court of Appeals vacated CSAPR and remanded the rule to EPA for a new rule to be issued in accordance with the Court's opinion, leaving CAIR in place pending outcome of the cases.
-The EPA sought and was granted review by the U.S. Supreme Court and the U.S. Supreme Court heard oral argument on the review in December 2013.
-On April 29, 2014, the U.S. Supreme Court issued its decision reversing the D.C.
-Circuit Court of Appeals decision and remanded the cases for further proceedings.
-On June 26, 2014, the EPA filed a motion to lift the stay of the CSAPR.
-On October 23, 2014, the D.C.
-Circuit Court's order, EPA issued an administrative rule that tolls CSAPR compliance Phase 1 and 2 schedules three (3) years.
+After extensive litigation, the EPA issued an administrative rule that tolled CSAPR compliance Phase 1 and 2 schedules for three (3) years.
 Phase 1 of CSAPR began January 1, 2015 and implementation of Phase 2 began in 2017.
-The unit allocations (i.e., $SO_2$ and $NO_x$ ) issued to the City were sufficient for the City to operate in normal operations, and generation in calendar 2019 will be about 25% of historical levels.
+The unit allocations (i.e., SO_2 and NO_x) issued to the City were sufficient for the City to operate in normal operations, and generation in calendar 2019 will be about 25% of historical levels.
 The City expects that sufficient allowances for future operations will be readily available as the market for CSAPR allowances develops and matures.

 Mercury and Air Toxics Standards Rule.
 On February 16, 2012, the EPA issued the Mercury and Air Toxics Standards ("MATS") regarding emissions of toxic air pollutants from power plants.
 These pollutants include mercury, arsenic, chromium, nickel, dioxins, furans, acid gases, hydrogen chloride and hydrogen fluoride.
 For existing coal-fired electric generating units, the MATS establish numerical emission limits for mercury, particulate matter, a surrogate for toxic non mercury metals, and hydrogen chloride, a surrogate for acid gases.
 The EPA issued revised MATS effective April 24, 2014 to change the standards for new coal-fired electric generating units, and to amend the provisions on start-up and shut-down.
 The emission limits for existing units were to be met by April 16, 2015.
-None of the City's units are affected by MATS.
+None of the City's units are affected by MATS, as the City ceased using solid fuel at its Municipal Power Plant in September 2015.

 IB MACT Rule.
 Section 112 of the CAA establishes requirements for major sources of hazardous air pollutants ("HAPs").
 As required by subsection 112(b), the EPA had previously promulgated the IB MACT Rule (under 40 CFR Part 63 DDDDD) on September 13, 2004.
-The US Court of Appeals for the District of

-Columbia vacated this Rule on June 8, 2007.
+The US Court of Appeals for the District of Columbia vacated this Rule on June 8, 2007.
 In response to the court's vacature, the EPA Administrator signed a new IB MACT Rule published in the Federal Register on June 4, 2010 and finalized on March 21, 2011.
 However, on December 2, 2011, the EPA proposed reconsiderations to the publication leading to a final rule issued January 13, 2013.
 Compliance with the final IB MACT Rule was required by January 31, 2016.